 Rates Are Rising on Policies That Cover Gaps in Medicare

-``Beginning in late 1994 we’ve seen a really significant increase in those medical costs and claims volume,″ Peterson said.
+``It’s primarily due to the fact that beginning in late 1994 we’ve seen a really significant increase in those medical costs and claims volume,″ Peterson said.

-Prudential’s Medigap claims jumped 38 percent in the first half of 1995, she said.
+Claims for Medicare Part B services _ doctor bills and other out-of-hospital expenses _ jumped 38 percent in the first half of 1995, she said.

 AARP recently said it plans to terminate the agreement with Prudential when it expires at the end of December 1997.
 The organization said it will consider new options for selling supplemental insurance to members.